jeminpro/learn/web/docs/98_prompting/002_thorough-teaching-resource.md

 ### 🧠 Notes to the AI:

-* Stay consistent in notation and avoid using LaTeX math blocks in the markdown
+* Stay consistent in notation and use KaTeX math blocks where applicable in the markdown
 * Keep the markdown neater and compatabale for docusaurus docs
 * Word problems must be **age-appropriate but challenging**, reflecting 11 Plus expectations
 * Encourage **reasoning and logic**, not just rote calculation